1

 Education

-Children and staff participate in education activities related to agriculture, food, health, and nutrition.
+Children and staff participate in educational activities related to agriculture, food, health, and nutrition.

 Farm to Child Success Stories